judithsanchez/scoutly/src/constants/constants.md

 - Use descriptive names that explain the purpose of the constant
 - Group related constants together
 - Provide fallback values for environment-dependent constants

+// All references to DEFAULT_USER_EMAIL have been removed.
+User identity is always session-based.